Services

 Are divorce and separation different?
 What are the pros and cons of each?

-The benefits of divorce are that you can remarry and you can divide and share pensions.
-If would like more information please speak to one of our divorce solicitors.
+The main benefits of choosing a divorce are that it allows you to formally remarry in the future and gives the court full power to divide and share pensions, allowing both parties to achieve total financial independence via a clean break order.
+If you would like more information on which route suits you best, please speak to one of our divorce solicitors.